codatio/codat-docs/docs/auth-flow/overview.md

 Link is our pre-built and white-labelled authorization journey, designed using our extensive build experience and authorization best practices to maximize conversion.

-Embed this best-in-class auth flow into your user journey with our [Link SDK component](/auth-flow/authorize-embedded-link).
+Embed this best-in-class auth flow into your user journey with our [Link SDK component](/auth-flow/authorize-embedded-link) and enjoy an **89% auth flow completion rate**.

 With our [rich examples](/auth-flow/authorize-embedded-link#get-started) and an <a href="https://links.codat.io/client/873ff19e-6fe0-47b0-a4e1-e19f344c78f6?user=8ee6c557-949c-40a8-b31d-e1fa02ef7fbc" target="_blank">interactive demo</a>, we have made it easy for you to get started.
 You can have the flow up and running in your front-end code with just a few lines of code.